ubports/locationd/docs/architecture.md

 | Compass | People's Republic of China's global system, planned to be operational by 2020. |
 | IRNSS | India's regional navigation system, planned to be operational by 2014, covering India and Northern Indian Ocean. |
 | QZSS | Japanese regional system covering Asia and Oceania. |

+!!!
+Note:
+    Which GNSS systems are supported on your system depends on the chipset being used.